 Our users should always know why we ask their personal information such as a phone number or SSN.
 By giving a detailed explanation, we aim to build trust with our users.

-One of the ways to speed up the onboarding process is using a barcode reader or OCR technology (optical character recognition).
-There is no need for a user to fill in all the fields manually.
-Just take a photo of the driver's license, and Voilà!
+One of the ways to speed up the registration process is by using a barcode reader or OCR technology (optical character recognition).
+The user does not need to fill in all the fields manually.
+Just take a photo of the driver's license and Voilà!

-We got very valuable feedback after the launch.
-For example, people downloaded the application but not all of them started the registration process.
-They just merely failed to find the register button or spent an unnecessarily long time searching for it.
+After launching the MVP, metrics revealed a significant percentage of drop-offs right after people downloaded the app.
+The reason was that visitors just merely failed to find the register button on the Login page or spent an unnecessarily long time searching for it.

-It happened because the homepage looked a bit overloaded.
+The page looked overloaded.
 Besides, the register button had the same font size and color as the other text.

-So I suggested splitting the homepage into two screens:
+When designing a user interface for financial services, achieving simplicity and clarity is a high priority.
 Our design team worked closely with the product and engineering teams to understand all the complexities of the fintech application.
-To make it truly useful, we put an effort to:
+To make it truly useful, we put so much effort to:

 Balance user goals and business requirements